Yangzhou Jiangsu, China Travel Guide

 Commit to minimizing your ecological footprint, reducing waste and conserving water.

-Respect local cultures by learning basic phrases and dressing respectfully at sacred sites.
+Respect local cultures by picking up some simple phrases and dressing respectfully at sacred sites.

 Select accommodation, tours, and services offered by local companies.